wandalistathea/analisis_sentimen_tokopedia/README.md

   The method used was Support Vector Machine (SVM) using the accuracy value of 10-fold cross validation as an evaluation model.

 ## Web App (Flask)
 Code for deployment can be accessed in [this folder](https://github.com/wandalistathea/analisis_sentimen_tokopedia/tree/main/Deployment).
+Use this command below in the terminal to automatically install all the packages needed and run the web app

+    pip install -r requirements.txt

+    python app.py

 ## Conclusions
 By using the Support Vector Machine (SVM) classification model, the accuracy value of the 10-fold cross validation is **87.19%**.